 Q: What if I fail to keep insurance on my vehicle?

 Your insurance company will pay for injuries up to the limits of your policy and provide legal representation for you if you’re sued.
 This coverage does not pay for bodily injury you may sustain.
-If you’re sued due to an accident and the jury or judge awards a verdict to the injured party larger than your bodily injury liability insurance limit, you may be held personally liable for the difference.
+If you’re sued over a car accident and the jury or judge awards a verdict to the injured party that is larger than your bodily injury liability insurance limits, you may be personally on the hook for the difference.

 Q: What is collision coverage?

 Collision coverage pays for damage to your car resulting from a collision with another car, object (such as a tree, telephone pole or building) or as a result of flipping over.
 It also covers damage caused by potholes.
 Even if you are at fault for the accident, your collision coverage will reimburse you for the costs of repairing your car, minus the deductible.
 If you’re not at fault, your insurance company may try to recover the amount they paid you by going after the other driver’s insurance company.
 You’ll usually be reimbursed for your deductible if they end up recovering from the other insurance company.